kesslerdev/game-framework/packages/quarkit-mixin/README.md

 ## TODO

 - [ ] can pass configuration to mixins
-- [ ] add events (on instance creation to call all "mixinConstructors")
+- [ ] can use a class with a constructor as "mixin"

 ## Exemple